Currently holds the office of Oregon House of Representatives - District 13 until January 11, 2027.

 We should fix choke points around the metropolitan areas and the rail crossing over the Columbia River.
 Serious problems are posed by trains that are too long, aging infrastructure and signals, lack of adequately-sized sidings and at-grade crossings.
 We need more separated grade crossings to reduce hazards and prevent delays as trains roll through towns.
 Learn more

+Tax breaks are like “spending” money because instead of the money coming in as revenue to fund programs, like education and human services, it goes to tax breaks.
+Many of these are familiar, including tax credits and deductions like mortgage interest and dependent children.
+There are hundreds of others for personal and business use.
 The legislature routinely reviews some tax credits, and has even discontinued a few to help balance the budget.
 There are lots of other tax breaks that could be reviewed routinely to ensure they are still meeting the public interest.
 Learn more

 View your personalized ballot, check your voter registration, make a plan to vote, and research every name and measure on the ballot with BallotReady.